 Patrol Ride-Along Program

 One of our most instructive and popular activities is the ride-along program.
-It gives qualified cadets first-hand experience in observing law enforcement in progress.
-The cadet rides with an officer in a patrol vehicle as an observer, learning reasons why and how the police officer must react to different situations which occur in their daily contact with the public and/or hazardous incidents.
+It gives qualified explorers first-hand experience in observing law enforcement in progress.
+The explorer rides with an officer in a patrol vehicle as an observer, learning reasons why and how the police officer must react to different situations which occur in their daily contact with the public and/or hazardous incidents.